e3c-summer-worker/components/README.md

 Some pages on Squarespace may still use jsDelivr links in the [SummerWorkerECCC.github.io](https://github.com/SummerWorkerECCC/SummerWorkerECCC.github.io) repository (I used to manually add the compiled code to the repo very time I made new changes), which I have kept there for backward compatibility. ersions

 ### Updating Versions

+I should really automate this in GH Actions, but I'm too smooth brained to do that right now.

 ```bash
 yarn changeset